f5devcentral/f5-agility-labs-cert/docs/class2/modules/module7.rst

 account, which automatically exists on any BIG-IP system.

-You are not required to have any user accounts other than the root and admin accounts, but F5 Networks recommends that you create other user accounts, as a way to intelligently control administrator access to system resources.
+You are not required to have any user accounts other than the root and admin accounts, but F5 recommends that you create other user accounts, as a way to intelligently control administrator access to system resources.